Safe Beaches and Shellfish - Project Outcomes

 Decision support systems provided information to individuals, municipal officials, state and national coastal programs, aimed at management of both beach and shellfish resources.
 The portfolio included products (data, maps, tools, models); interactions to better understand information needs and design decision support processes; and knowledge-action systems or networks comprised of individuals, organizations, communication networks, and supporting institutional structures.

-To prevent human illness from pathogenic Vibrio species affecting shellfish, methods were developed to detect the actual pathogenic strains of Vibrio species and a patent application was filed for a new assay to detect V. parahaemolyticus in oysters.
+To prevent human illness from pathogenic Vibrio species affecting shellfish, methods were developed to detect the actual pathogenic strains of Vibrio species and a patent was obtained for a new assay to detect V. parahaemolyticus in oysters (CA Whistler, F. Xu, and J Hall, co-inventors: Methods and compositions for identifying pathogenic Vibrio parahaemolyticus.
+2017.
+Patent No. 62/128,764).
 Forecasting models of the incidence and concentrations of pathogenic vibrios in regional shellfish harvest areas were developed to inform harvest management practices to reduce risks of vibrio-borne illness associated with raw shellfish consumption.

 A model for prediction of watershed microbial contamination along the Maine coast, including a new high-resolution topographic map of the coastline delineating boundaries of watersheds and drainage networks, was developed.
 A hydrodynamic and particle tracking model was developed with stakeholders to enable investigation of estuarine parameter space with different combinations of environmental forcings.